janephp/janephp/documentation/components/JsonSchema.rst

  * ``skip-null-values``: When having nullable properties, you can enforce normalization to skip theses properties even if they are nullable.
 This option allows you to not have theses properties when they're not set (``null``).
 By default it is enabled.
+ * ``skip-required-fields``: If your model has required fields, this option allows you to skip the required behavior that forces them to be present during denormalization.
+By default it is disabled.

 .. _`JSON Reference`: https://tools.ietf.org/id/draft-pbryan-zyp-json-ref-03.html
 .. _`Carbon`: https://carbon.nesbot.com/